HITECHCRIME/HC_SG114_Moment/README.md

 ## Project Data

 Lyrics from the heart.
 Narrative style.
+Underdog.

 **Beat:**
 Ghost - Dark Trap Beat (FREE FOR PROFIT USE)